 106th Congress (1999–2000)

-This bill was introduced on November 17, 1999, in a previous session of Congress, but was not enacted.
+This bill was introduced on November 17, 1999, in a previous session of Congress, but it did not receive a vote.

 Nov 17, 1999

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 H.R.
 3429 (106th) was a bill in the United States Congress.